In this post, I will describe a WebQuest example I created for the Granny Cloud in Genial.ly. You may wonder what the Granny Cloud is?

 - Take a look at the picture in this box – it will tell you how does the video you need to open look like.

 - Follow the last step as written in the box – (Go to IMAGES on Google and type time capsule box children.
 Open a photo you like to see how time capsules look like.)

 - Think about how can you create your own, personal time capsule!
 Start designing your time capsules!

 - Take a paper and draw it!
 We will continue together next time! 🙂

 WebQuest example steps for the second group – Lily (steps to help the teacher/session coordinator follow the process):

-The second group I work with is a bit shyer, so I am working on making them more comfortable by exploring their favorite things, and this activity is just a very simple quest, unlike the one for Lion.
+The second group I work with is a bit shyer, so I am working on making them more comfortable by exploring their favorite things, and this activity is just a straightforward quest, unlike the one for Lion.